yl8976/cis120notes/Notes.md

    - Unmarked objects are reclaimed
    - Marked objects have their marks cleared
    - Optional: compact all live objects by moving them adjacent to one another

+Copying Garbage Collection
+- Traverse over live objects in active region (_from-space_), copying them to the idle region (_to-space_)
+- After copying all reachable data, switch roles of the from-space and the to-space
+- All dead objects in old from-space are discarded
+- Side effect: all live objects are compacted together